Shelburne Basin Venture Exploration Drilling Project: Project components

 In 2013 Shell carried out a 3D wide azimuth seismic survey, the first time that such a survey was conducted offshore of Canada, covering 10,850 square kilometers of seismic data.
 Per Shell, it “differed from traditional 2D or 3D offshore seismic programs in how many seismic boats were used and how they were configured".
 In 2014, Shell conducted a seabed survey in the same offshore area.
 It used a multibeam echo sounder mounted to the hull of a single ship for the survey over a maximum of 20 days and the seabed sampling over about 10 days, acquiring multibeam echo sounder data, coring and drop camera imagery of selected seafloor features.
 The seabed survey was anticipated to take about 45 days from mobilization to demobilization.

 The seabed survey aimed to identify potential surface hazards before drilling to avoid or prepare for them.
 Hazards on or within the first few hundred meters below the seafloor include pipelines, wrecks, telecommunications cables, geological features such as deposits of gas hydrates or pockets of shallow gas, steep and/or unstable substrates and man-made or natural seabed obstructions.

-A desktop study was planned to provide an overview of the regional geology, utilizing 3D WAZ seismic data and the 2014 seabed survey data to provide a clearer picture of what is below the surface and to reduce subsurface risk.
-Pending regulatory approval, Shell planned to start exploratory drilling in the second half of 2015.

-Shell projected the following components: The mobile offshore drilling unit (MODU) i.e., a specialized drilling vessel designed for year-round operations in deep water will be the Stena IceMAX.

-Up to seven offshore exploration wells will be drilled over a four-year period from 2015 through 2019 in two separate drilling campaigns, with up to three wells in the first phase and up to four wells in the second.

-An onshore supply base will be built.
-Offshore support vessels (OSVs) for re-supply and for on-site standby during drilling activities will be needed, as well as helicopter support to transport crew and delivering light supplies and equipment.